You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 It turned out he had a lot of needs, but not a need for sleep.
 He screamed a lot and I didn’t know how to soothe him.
 His multiple daily meltdowns frayed my nerves and his.
 I felt like a terrible mom.

-My self-care pre-parenting had been hours of daily yoga and meditation.
-I couldn’t leave Ocean while I went off to do that.
-The advice my mentors gave me was impossible to follow, but a wise mom of three appeared when I felt most shattered.
+Prior to parenting, my self-care was hours of daily yoga and meditation.
+I couldn’t leave Ocean while I went off to do that, and the advice my mentors gave was impossible to follow.
+Just when I felt most shattered, a wise mom of three appeared, then disappeared, leaving me breadcrumbs...

-I sought community and support for us both.
-We were lucky to find an inclusive, judgment-free nonprofit where we made friends who understood us.
+I sought community and support for Ocean and I. We were lucky to find an inclusive, judgment-free space where we made friends who understood us.
 In therapy, I faced and embraced my anxiety and complex trauma.

 I reconnected with mindfulness, and reconciled it with my parenting reality.

-When I was able to ground myself during (or after) Ocean’s meltdowns, we both recovered faster.
-Our relationship mended.
+When I could ground myself during (or after) Ocean’s meltdowns, we both recovered faster.

-Through research and advocacy for him, I learned about sensory processing disorder, hyper-empathy, and high sensitivity - and recognized myself.
+Through research and advocacy for him, I discovered sensory processing disorder and high sensitivity - and recognized myself.
 I devoured everything I could about Polyvagal Theory, loving boundaries, and emotional regulation.

-In time I distilled down the most effective practices I knew into concentrated 1-3 minute drops I could sprinkle throughout my day.
-This is what I teach parents going through intense seasons of parenting their neurodivergent kids.
+In time I distilled the most effective somatic practices I knew into concentrated 1-3 minute drops that I could sprinkle throughout my day.

 It’s not necessary to spend 90 minutes in a yoga class, but it does help to move mindfully and often.